"Our responsibility is to rise from mediocrity to competence, from failure to achievement."

 1) Identify the Gender of nouns

-The way to identify if a word is FEMININE,
+The way to identify if a word is FEMININE, is if it ends with:

 D -ión Z A